Learn more about who we are and where we come from.

 OUR CLUB HISTORY

-The club is based at Easton College Sports Centre and we meet up weekly on Thursday evenings.
+The club is based at Chapel Break Village Hall and we meet up weekly on Monday evenings.
 Visitors are always welcome (at the discretion of the coach).
 All levels are able to attend from beginner up to the higher grades.

 OUR ASSOCIATION HISTORY